-Students will focus on being kind to themselves, feeling confident in their own identity and abilities and discovering what “me at my best” looks like.
+Students focus on being kind to themselves, feeling confident in their own identity and abilities and discovering what “me at my best” looks like.

-Students will also practice empathy and kindness in their relationships by placing themselves in the shoes of others, celebrating similarities and differences among friends and families and appreciating the support given by others.
+Students also practice empathy and kindness in their relationships by placing themselves in the shoes of others, celebrating similarities and differences among friends and families and appreciating the support given by others.

 At Year 9, the College’s Wellbeing Program encourages students to embrace a growth mindset as they engage with learning a new skill and setting a SMART goal.

 Students keep a journal of the challenges faced as well as celebrating success along the way.
 Students apply this mindset to all areas of their learning in a presentation to their peers.

 We also prepare students for the Year 10 Subject Selection process by exploring different pathways based on student interests.